 What are the most common problems with ovulation and how can they be treated?

 Anovulation: This is a disorder in which eggs do not develop properly or are not released from the follicles of the ovaries, signifying that ovulation is not occurring.
 Women with this disorder may not menstruate for several months.
 Others may menstruate even though they are not ovulating.
-While anovulation may result from hormonal imbalances, eating disorders, and other medical disorders, the cause is often unknown.
+While anovulation may result from PCOS, ovarian insufficiency (inadequate number of eggs), hormonal imbalances, eating disorders, and other medical disorders, it may also be unexplained.

 Oligo-ovulation: This is a disorder in which ovulation doesn’t occur on a regular basis.
 The menstrual cycle may be longer than the normal cycle of 21 to 35 days.

-- Course of Treatment: If you are not ovulating, your physician will likely prescribe a medication to stimulate ovulation.
+- Course of Treatment: If you are not ovulating, your physician will likely prescribe a medication to stimulate ovulation depending on the underlying cause.
 If you decide to take medication to ovulate, your physician will monitor you carefully to see if and when you are ovulating.
 Monitoring usually involves ultrasounds and blood tests.